Pre-Harvest Field Estimation

 Yield Estimator

-Estimate yield from field counts at R5–R6 (corn) or R6–R7 (soybeans).
-Uses the ear-count / kernel-count method for corn and the pod-count method for soybeans.
+Estimate yield from field counts at R5–R6 (corn) or R6–R7 (soybeans) — the same ear-count and kernel-count math crop tour scouts run in August.
+Pod-count method for soybeans.
 Sample at least 3 locations per field for reliable estimates.
+Then see what the trade expects the national number to be.

 Corn Yield Estimator